Hemorrhoids Explained - Symptoms, Causes, and Simple Home Remedies

 2. Low-Fiber Diet and Dehydration

 A diet low in fiber produces stools that are small, hard, and difficult to pass.
-Inadequate water intake compounds this by making stools even drier and more compact.
+Inadequate water intake makes stools even drier.

-Certain foods — particularly spicy foods, red meat, alcohol, and excessive caffeine — can also irritate the rectal area and trigger flare-ups in people already prone to hemorrhoids.
+Spicy foods, red meat, alcohol, and excessive caffeine can also irritate the rectal area.

-The fix is simple in principle: 25–35g of fiber daily, 8–10 glasses of water, and reducing known trigger foods.
+The fix: 25–35g of fiber daily, 8–10 glasses of water, and reducing known trigger foods.

 3. Prolonged Sitting — Including on the Toilet

-Sitting on the toilet for more than 3–5 minutes, reading or using a phone while waiting, and straining without result are all significant contributors to hemorrhoid development.
-Get up and return later rather than forcing it. ( Check this article on why setting too lon on the toilet can cause hemorrhoids )
+Sitting for more than 3–5 minutes and using your phone while waiting are significant contributors.
+Get up and return later rather than forcing it.

 4. Pregnancy and Childbirth